Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 time that has elapsed since then.
 Asking how much time has passed _since_ another point in time is fallible because you might be asking about a time in the future, this means we have to deal with a `Result`.
-This _shouldn't_ ever actually return an error, but even when you're absolutely sure, there's no harm leaving a little message in the `.expect()` for anyone else who happens to be looking at the code... it's even ok to get a little silly about it, so long as you're being useful.
+This _shouldn't_ ever actually return an error, but even when you're absolutely sure, there's no harm leaving a little message in the `.expect()` for anyone else who happens to be looking at the code.

 `.as_millis` turns the duration into a 128bit integer (`u128`), but collections (like our array) are index with a `usize`.
 The exact length in bits of a `usize` depends on the target system you're building for (usually 64bits but not